Features

 Mlolongo, Kitengela and Syokimau areas, which are located within easy access from Nairobi, are perfect examples of previously undervalued but currently more desirable areas.

-This method refers to buying a property and holding onto it in the hope that its value will increase over a period of time.
+This method refers to buying a property and holding onto it in the hope that its value will increase over a while.
 This is very likely considering that Kenya property prices have been increasing in recent years.

-Buying for the long term requires you to focus on the time value for money.
-For example if you buy a Sh6 million house today and the property appreciates at 20 per cent a year, after 5 years the same property will be worth more than Sh14.9 million.
+Buying for the long term requires you to consider the time value of money.
+For example, if you buy a house for Sh6 million today and the property appreciates at 20 percent per year, after 5 years the same property will be worth more than Sh14.9 million.